 Pangkor is a small island with a mountainous interior.
 You’ll be sticking to the road close to the shoreline for most of the day to do the following activities.

 EcoMy, an NGO has started to implement programs to help the locals keep the island ecologically sustainable with the inevitable increase in tourism.
 This was great as my visit saw the island in great condition, which I hope it remains.

 Enjoy The Beaches

-The locals have managed to keep the beaches clean thus far and they are some of the best in the country.
-The main beach is Pasir Bogak, but you’ll be heading there towards the end of the day so just stop at any that take your fancy as you explore the island.
+The locals have managed to keep the beaches clean, thus far and they are some of the best in the country.
+The main beach is Pasir Bogak, but you’ll be heading there towards the end of the day so just stop at any that takes your fancy as you explore the island.

 Snorkeling & Other Water Activities

 The area also available off Pasir Bogak, but depending on the number of people on the island, water activities can pop up elsewhere.
 Palau Pangkor has a number of smaller islands off the coast, which are awesome to take a snorkeling tour too.

 For a small island, Pangkor has lots of wildlife, particularly birdlife.
 There’s no need to bring any crazy hiking gear, but you can’t take short 1-2 hour hikes on a number of trails to get a taste for the Malay jungle.